Batty & Co of London was a pickle and sauce manufacturer. The business was acquired by Heinz in 1905 as part of their entry into the British market.

-Batty had acquired the recipes of the late Dr Kitchiner, a famed chef of the era, by 1834.
-The company produced Dr Kitchiner branded sauces, such as Salad Cream.
+Batty had acquired the recipes of the late Dr William Kitchiner (1775 – 1827), an eccentric but popular celebrity chef of the era, by 1834.
+Batty & Co produced Dr Kitchiner branded sauces, such as Salad Cream.

-By 1851 Batty & Feast employed 86 people.
-The company was not much smaller than Crosse & Blackwell at this stage, which employed 126 people.
+Batty & Feast employed 86 people by 1851.
+The firm rivalled in size Crosse & Blackwell, which employed 126 people.
 Batty & Feast won the only prize medal for pickles at the Great Exhibition of 1851, held in Crystal Palace.
 It was reported in the press that Queen Victoria showed a great interest in the Batty & Feast stand.

 The partnership was dissolved by mutual consent in 1852, with George Batty taking on all liabilities.
 Feast retained the Finsbury offices, and Batty relocated his offices to Leadenhall Street.
 Batty decided to concentrate on the export trade, particularly Australia.

-An independent examination in 1855 reported Batty & Co “India Soy” to be “little more than treacle strongly flavoured with salt”.
+An independent examination in 1855 reported that Batty & Co “India Soy” comprised of “little more than treacle strongly flavoured with salt”.
 This was common practice at the time, but undoubtedly the company did not enjoy as high a reputation as Crosse & Blackwell.
-In 1867 the company was fined five shillings plus costs for selling short measures of its products.
+The company was fined five shillings plus costs for selling short measures of its products in 1867.

-By 1861 Batty & Co employed 110 people.
-In 1862 the company produced around 80 tons of isinglass, made from fish and used for clarifying beer.
+Batty & Co employed 110 people by 1861.
+The company produced around 80 tons of isinglass, made from fish and used for clarifying beer, in 1862.